Two Factor Authentication for Banking & Financial Institution Employees

 Employees need to understand what security policies and procedures are, why they exist and what security measures are used on the network.
 Informed employees are an important line of defense.

-UserLock supports IT’s effort to communicate consistent and clear security policies and controls through its notification system.
-UserLock allows an organization to notify all users prior to gaining access to a system with customized messages to increase user security awareness and educate about insider threats.
-This can include warning users about any access denials on their account.
+UserLock supports IT’s efforts to communicate consistent and clear security policies and controls through its notification system.
+With USerLock, IT can choose to notify all users prior to granting access to a system with customized messages that increase user security awareness and educate about insider threats.
+This can also include warning users about any access denials on their account.

 What’s more, messages about legal and contractual implications can discourage employees from committing cybercrime or lashing out at the organization for a perceived injustice.